palaniraja/fundMeATesla/README.md

 [Venmo](https://venmo.com/palaniraja) | [Cash](https://cash.app/$palaniraja)

---
+---

-Wish you all, A Happy New Year 2020.
+P.S: Wish you all, A Happy New Year 2020.
 Go and change the world for Good.